Phylogenetics and the generation of biodiversity

 Ecosystems generate services on which humans depend directly or indirectly, such as biomass production, water purification, erosion control, pollination, and pest and disease control.
 One of the main challenges of biodiversity science is to understand and predict how biodiversity changes will affect the delivery of these ecosystem services.
 We use dynamical models of communities and ecosystems to understand the mechanisms through which biodiversity modulates ecosystem functioning and predict its impacts on ecosystem services.
 We also study synergies and trade-offs between multiple ecosystem services, in particular crop production, crop pollination and biological control in agricultural landscapes.

-People involved in this research theme: Jean-François Arnoldi, Matthieu Barbier, Robin Delsol, Claire de Mazancourt, Bart Haegeman, Michel Loreau, Jose Montoya, Daniel Montoya, David Shanafelt, Yuval Zelnik
+People involved in this research theme: Jean-François Arnoldi, Matthieu Barbier, Robin Delsol, Claire de Mazancourt, Grégoire Freschet, Bart Haegeman, Michel Loreau, Jose Montoya, Daniel Montoya, David Shanafelt, Yuval Zelnik

 One critical aspect of ecosystem functioning is its stability.
 Ecological stability is key to both the maintenance of biodiversity and the sustainability of human societies as fluctuations of ecosystem services often have detrimental effects.
 We currently focus on the development of new approaches to quantifying and understanding ecosystem stability in time and space.
+We also test experimentally the effects of diverse plant and symbiont communities on the stability of ecosystems functions.
 Stability has been defined in many different ways that have been kept separate so far.
 We establish connections between different stability measures, notably empirical and theoretical measures, and build a new body of theory that is relevant to empirical studies.
 In particular, we explore new measures of invariability, stability - area relationships, and stability across scales in metacommunities.

 Habitat fragmentation and spatial dynamics of biodiversity